JonathanDAmours/m6-1-react--reducers/README.md

 ![demo flow](./__lecture/assets/demo.gif)

 To add a sense of realism, this workshop features **a Node.js server**.
-This server will tell you which seats are available, and let you process (fake) credit cards to charge tickets.
+This server will tell you which seats are available, and let you process (fake) credit cardsto charge tickets.

 ## Starting point